jonnyhoeven/workshop/WORKSHOP.md

 - Your forked [repository](https://argocd.k3d.local/settings/repos) is now visible in the ArgoCD UI.

-- Update the Repository URL in the [cat-app.Application](namespace/argocd/application/cat-app.Application.yaml) file
+- Update the Repository URL in the [cat-app.Application](namespace/argocd/application/cat-app.Application.yaml) file.

-- Push this change to your fork
+- Push this change to your fork.

 - Now, Apply the application to the ArgoCD namespace.